Cindy-xdZhang/Software-Renderer/README.md

  | Textures| When in Phong shading mode,Press N to switch different Textures(stripe, Image)|

 ### Environment
-- Windows 10 + Visual Studio 2017;
+- Windows 10/Linux;
-- OpenFrameworks v0.11.0;
+- OpenFrameworks v0.11.0(__latest version has remove this dependency and directly use operating system window API__);
-- Multi-thread Acceleration:  C++11 STL thread library is used; consider to refactor it using STL::excecution in later future.
+- c++ 17 or higher: STL thread library is used for multi-thread acceleration

 ### How to setup the code
 There are two ways to setup the code:
-> 0.cmakefile is provide.
+- 0.__Cmakefile__ is provide for linux.
-> 1. You can open the corresponding xxxx.sln in vs-studio-project folder (If you have openframeworks with visual studio this should work).
+- 1.On windows, You can open the corresponding xxxx.sln in vs-studio-project folder (If you have openframeworks with visual studio this should work).
-> 2. Or you can create a new openframeworks project in visual studio, and add all the source files into your new project.
-All the source files are in the /vs-studio-project/assignment1-simple_raytracing/src directoty.
-> 3. In the advanced ray tracing / graphics pipeline/ simple  ray tracing directories, there are xxx.exe that is possible to directly run on your computer and show you this work.

 ### Reference & Miscs
 - Kaust Beacon obj is provided by Tayyab Mubeen and is downloadable from: https://grabcad.com/library/kaust-beacon-1.
 For the purposes of this assignment it has been converted to an OBJ file format using the Meshlab software.